Window Terminology Guide for Homeowners

 Retro-Sizing Refers to units which are sized for replacement purposes.

 Rolled Aluminum A term used to describe aluminum profiles for screen and energy panel surrounds which are fabricated by the use of a roller or series of rollers to produce a desired profile.
-All other Marvin profiles are fashioned by the extrusion method.

 Rose A circular cover plate attached to the stile directly behind a knob or door handle.
 May be plain or have a decorative design embossed into the cover.